MauricDaniel/BoldDevEx/README.md

 Usage

 Controls are available via 'Express BoldEditors' component tab in IDE.
-Grid views are avaliable for selection when creating new grid views.
+Grid views are available for selection when creating new grid views.

 Converting existing forms to use BoldDevEx controls